Aosta Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Price: €300-€800+ (Double, per night) - Ski-in/ski-out (seasonal), luxury resort experience, spa facilities.

-Price: €100-€180 (Double, per night) - Modern design, good location, some rooms feature balconies.
+Price: €100-€180 (Double, per night) - Current design, good location, some rooms feature balconies.

 Near Train/Bus Station areas supply easy access to regional mass transit for exploring the wider Aosta Valley.
 The historic center is a short walk away.

 Several well-equipped campsites operate in the Aosta Valley, especially in or around near national parks (like Gran Paradiso) or close to major hiking areas.
-This alternative is appealing to nature lovers and budget travelers.
+This alternative is tempting to nature lovers and budget travelers.